Anti-BDS laws: Czech Republic

-On 22 October 2019, the Chamber of Deputies passed a resolution "condemn[ing] all activities and statements by groups calling for a boycott of the State of Israel, its goods, services or citizens."
+On 22 October 2019, the Chamber of Deputies passed a resolution "condemn[ing] all activities and statements by groups calling for a boycott of the State of Israel, its goods, services or citizens".
 The resolution also called for the government to not offer financial support to groups that promote a boycott of Israel.
 The resolution was introduced by Jan Bartošek, leader of the chamber's Christian Democrats caucus.
-Israel's ambassador to Prague expressed appreciation for the chamber's "unequivocal condemnation of anti-Semitism and steadfast support of Israel," while Israeli foreign minister Israel Katz tweeted his own thanks, calling "on more Parliaments to follow suit."
+Israel's ambassador to Prague expressed appreciation for the chamber's "unequivocal condemnation of antisemitism and steadfast support of Israel", while Israeli foreign minister Israel Katz tweeted his own thanks, calling "on more Parliaments to follow suit".

 France

 In March 2016, the Toulouse City Council passed a resolution condemning BDS.

 Germany

 In 2019, the German parliament passed a symbolic non-binding resolution named Resisting the BDS Movement with Determination – Combating Antisemitism declaring BDS antisemitic and stating that it was "reminiscent of the most terrible chapter in German history".
-The lower house voted down a competing motion from the far-right Alternative for Germany party that called for BDS to be banned entirely.
+The lower house voted down a competing motion from the far-right Alternative for Germany (AfD) party that called for BDS to be banned entirely.
 The Left Party refused to support the motion but said they also rejected BDS.

 In response to the declaration, a group of 60 Israeli academics responded with a letter that criticized the motion and said it was part of a larger effort to delegitimize supporters of Palestine.
 Another similar letter was sent to the German government in June and signed by 240 Israeli and Jewish academics.
-The signatories stated that BDS is not an anti-Semitic organization and that boycotts are a legitimate and non-violent tool of resistance.
+The signatories stated that BDS is not an antisemitic organization and that boycotts are a legitimate and non-violent tool of resistance.
 Matan Peleg, CEO of the Zionist Im Tirtzu, slammed the letter, calling it "hypocrisy and ungratefulness, in which these professors earn their living at the expense of the Israeli taxpayer yet at the same time work to boycott and slander them."

 In January 2020, five United Nations special rapporteurs published a letter they had sent to the German government expressing their opposition to the anti-BDS law.
-They argued that the law unduly interfered with the right of the German people to engage in political speech namely to express support for BDS and that criticising the Israeli government was not antisemitic.
-They published the letter because they didn't receive any reply from the German authorities.
+They argued that the law unduly interfered with the right of the German people to engage in political speech, namely to express support for BDS, and that criticising the Israeli government was not antisemitic.
+They published the letter because they did not receive any reply from the German authorities.